rainmankim/powerbi_connect_to_sharepoint/README.md

 There are 3 main ways in which you can connect to Sharepoint Data:
 Option 1.
 Connect from PowerBI to Sharepoint directly Option 2.
 Connect from PowerBI to Sharepoint Excel Option 3.
-Connect from PowerBI to synced OneDriver Folder (need personal Gateway to allow refresh on PowerBI Web)
+Connect from PowerBI to synced OneDriver Folder
 ```

 #### Before you proceed, you might want to clear existing permissions.